 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a ubiquitous fixture in our homes that we utilize every day.
-There’s a tendency to accept its convenience for granted, however it’s vital to remember that it’s no garbage can.
-Certain things should not go down the toilet because they could cause blockage from the pipes or damage to sewer pipes.
+Toilets are a typical fixture in the home that we use daily.
+The temptation is to consider its convenience for granted, however it’s important to remember that it’s no garbage can.
+Certain things shouldn’t go down the drain because they could cause blockage from the pipes or damage for sewer drains.

 Key Takeaways

-- Avoid flushing certain things into the toilet because they can cause blockages in the drain or damages to the pipes.
+- Avoid flushing certain things in the toilet, as they could cause blockages in the drain or damage to sewer pipes.

 - Baby wipes